nens/threedi-docs/source/e_2d_flood_adaptation_tutorial.rst

 ------------------------------
 Follow these steps to convert the existing Spatialite to a :ref:`schematisation`:

-#) Unpack the starter package and save the contents into a folder.
-The dataset that you downloaded for this tutorial contains an partially configured .sqlite database, a digital elevation model (DEM) and a initial water level raster.
+#) Unpack the downloaded dataset for this tutorial and save the contents into a folder.
+The dataset for this tutorial contains a partially configured .sqlite database, a digital elevation model (DEM) and an initial water level raster.

 #) Open the 3Di Modeller Interface.

-#) Click on the 3Di Models and Simulations icon (|modelsSimulations|).
+#) Click the 3Di Models and Simulations icon (|modelsSimulations|).
 You should now see the 3Di Models and Simulations panel.

 #) In the *Schematisation* section of the 3Di Models and Simulations panel, click the *New* button (|newschematisation|).
 The *New schematisation* wizard is shown.

-#) Fill in a schematisation name, such as 'Tutorial 2D flow adaptation <your_name>'.
+#) Fill in a schematisation name, such as 'Tutorial 2D flood adaptation <your_name>'.
 Select the organisation you want to be the owner of the new schematisation (most users have rights for only one organisation).
 Tags are optional, you can leave this field empty for now.

 #) Since we are creating a schematisation from an existing Spatialite, select the *Choose file* option.
-Select the Strand - Western Cape.sqlite file you downloaded and click *Create schematisation*.
+Select the 'Strand - Western Cape.sqlite' file you downloaded and click *Create schematisation*.

 Viewing the schematisation
 --------------------------
 The schematisation must be imported in the 3Di Modeller Interface to view and modify its contents.
 The schematisation can be loaded by following these steps:

-#) At the top of the 3Di Models & Simulations panel, click on the (blue, underlined) name of your schematisation.
-Windows Explorer will open; browse to *work in progress/schematisation* and copy the path from the Windows Explorer address bar.
+#) At the top of the 3Di Models & Simulations panel, click the (blue, underlined) name of your schematisation.
+This will open Windows Explorer.
+Browse to *work in progress/schematisation* and copy the path from the Windows Explorer address bar.

 #) In the 3Di Schematisation Editor toolbar, click the *Load from Spatialite* button (|load_from_spatialite|).
 Paste the path to the spatialite and click *Open*.